We are proud of our experience and professionalism, and believe that this forms a key part of the practice's established and continued success.

 BVSc Cert EP Cert AVP (ES-O) MRCVS

 Mike grew up in West Sussex in an equestrian family and qualified in 1994 from Bristol University.
-He rode as a youngster and took great pleasure driving his daughter to various pony club events.
+He rode as a youngster and took great pleasure driving his daughter to various pony club events until her final years of school.
 He has worked solely with horses in Sussex since 1998 and has gained additional qualifications, holding both the Certificate of Equine Practice and the certificate of Advanced Veterinary Practice in equine surgery and orthopaedics.
 Mike has a special interest in lameness, poor performance, pre-purchase examinations and dental work.
 He also leads the surgical team, continuing to develop the in-patient and surgical facilities at the practice.

 Dan was brought up in Old Surrey country and was a regular, both eventing and on the hunting field.
 Dan qualified at Cambridge in 1999 and worked in both mixed, racing and referral practice before moving to Cinder Hill.
 He became a director in 2012.
 Dan leads our stud service and has particular interests in AI, embryo transfer and foal medicine.
 He lives in Hartfield with his wife and two boys who are active in Eridge pony club.